Drama, Theatre and Acting

 Build your creative skills in a workshop environment - where you’ll create new performance pieces each week.
 This module will help you master the process of creating performances.
 You’ll develop your physical performance skills.
 And you’ll build your confidence in improvisation.

-Sights, Sounds & Scenes: Technical Theatre Project
+Sights, Sounds and Scenes: Technical Theatre Project

 This module aims to help you apply the skills from the introductory Technical Theatre module in Level 4, to provide technical support from performance creation to final staging of the performance of other students’ work in Modern British Theatre in Performance.